 Human-human interpersonal navigation behavior is governed by social rules, which depend heavily on the environmental context.
-When robots operate in close proximity to other humans, it is important that they follow social rules governing the use of space.
-A socially-aware navigation (SAN) planner allows a robot to consider social information in order to plot its movement.
+Robots must follow social rules governing the use of space when in close proximity to humans.
+A socially-aware navigation (SAN) planner could allow a robot to consider social information in order to plan its movement.
 Advancements in planning, control, etc. allow robots to extend their operation from a controlled lab environment to real-world dynamic environments.
-Changes in environment means that the social rules governing navigation interaction might also change.
+Changes in environment mean that the social rules governing navigation interaction might also change.
 For social robots to be deployed and be successful in human environments, they should be able to adapt to various interaction situations.
 Context-aware social behavior related to navigation is important for a successful human-robot interaction (HRI).
+A comprehensive solution is required for socially-aware navigation, challenges common to SAN should be dealt with holistically [1], [2].